zrlio/spark-nullio-fileformat/README.md

 ### How to add your own input schema and options
 In order to add your schema, please have a look into `./schema/` examples.
 You just have to define number of fields, schema, and convert your data into InternalRows using UnsafeWriters.

-## An example run with `sql-benchmarks`

 ## Contributions

 PRs are always welcome.
 Please fork, and make necessary modifications